 The second hand’s sweeping motion has been made easy to admire with a contrasting red tip.
 It’s also very noticeable because of the deep blue background with a very simplistic design.

 Often viewed as one of the best dress watches for a $100 price tag, you’ll get plenty of quality and aesthetic beauty for the bucks spent.
 And if something’s to give in, then the in-house caliber with a sweeping second hand motion will be the last one to let you down.

 Frequency: Perfectly smooth

-Although we promised to list affordable sweeping second hand watches, we just can’t look away from the smoothest sweep of them all, which comes from a Spring Drive powered Grand Seiko White Snowflake.
+Although we promised to list affordable sweepers, we just can’t look away from the smoothest sweep of them all, which comes from a Spring Drive powered Grand Seiko White Snowflake.

 This entirely hand-made timepiece costs in thousands but has plenty to offer.
 First off, it’s the second hand’s perfect glide, which is simply mesmerizing.
 Then it’s the luxurious and elegant sapphire-covered dial with a power reserve indicator.

 But what truly makes you feel that it’s a genuine luxury piece is the balanced weight that comes from the high-intensity and lightweight titanium case – the 100 grams is neither heavy nor too light, but completely perfect for every wrist.

 The Hamilton brand used to employ the famous ETA 2824-2 caliber that had a hi-beat 28,800 frequency with a nice sweeping motion.
 However, the company decided to swap it for a Powermatic 80, which runs on a lower frequency of 21,600 beats per hour but has an extended power reserve of up to 80 hours to compensate for it.